-Category Assumption Risk Level of risk Reason for level of risk, and impact on Long -Term Financial Plan Environmental change This LTFP is prepared on the assumption that environmental change (i.e. climate change) will not have a direct significant impact on Council's financial planning Environmental change accelerates Low Should environmental impacts significantly change such that the environment and economy of Campbelltown is greatly affected in the next 10 years, the activities and services outlined in the LTFP will fundamentally change.
-These changes would be reflected in an amended LTFP Legislative change Council will continue to operate within the same general legislative environment and with the same authority as it does at the time this LTFP is published.
-Should the Local Government legislative environment change, the services and functions Council plans to provide over the 10 year period could change Moderate At the time of adopting this LTFP, Council is unable to determine how potential significant legislative change might impact its operations or quantify the potential financial impact.
-Statutory fees Based on historical trends, statutory fees are assumed to increase by an average of 2.75% per year That statutory fees increase by less than the assumed rate Low Statutory fees make up slightly less than 3% of Council's revenue base and as such identified a low level of financial impact Service levels Service levels largely remain the same throughout the LTFP Requirement of service levels to increase Moderate The provision of current service levels requires 100% of current income streams.
+Category Assumption Risk Level of risk Reason for level of risk, and impact on Long -Term Financial Plan Environmental change This Long-Term Financial Plan is prepared on the assumption that environmental change (i.e. climate change) will not have a direct significant impact on the environment of Campbelltown within the 10 year Long-Term Financial Plan Environmental change accelerates Low Should environmental impacts significantly change such that the environment and economy of Campbelltown is greatly affected in the next 10 years, the activities and services outlined in the Long-Term Financial Plan will fundamentally change.
+These changes would be reflected in an amended Long-Term Financial Plan Legislative change Council will continue to operate within the same general legislative environment and with the same authority as it does at the time this Long-Term Financial Plan is published.
+Should the Local Government legislative environment change, the services and functions Council plans to provide over the 10 year period could change Moderate At the time of adopting this Long-Term Financial Plan, Council is unable to determine how potential significant legislative change might impact its operations or quantify the potential financial impact.
+Statutory fees Based on historical trends, statutory fees are assumed to increase by an average of 2.75% per year That statutory fees increase by less than the assumed rate Low Statutory fees make up slightly less than 3% of Council's revenue base and as such identified a low level of financial impact Service levels Service levels largely remain the same throughout the Long-Term Financial Plan Requirement of service levels to increase Moderate The provision of current service levels requires 100% of current income streams.
 Any increase in service levels requires sourcing of new/increased income streams or the reduction of another service level to offset.
 The Billabong Parklands forecast operational costs have been factored into this model from FY23 onwards.

 Category Assumption Risk Level of risk Reason for level of risk, and impact on Long -Term Financial Plan Rating base The projected percentage increase in rates is in accordance with the estimated annual determination by the Independent Pricing and Regulatory Tribunal under delegation by the Minster for Local Government.
-The rate peg determination for 2021-22 is 2%.
-The increases in rates for years from 1 July 2022 include the assumption that the annual determination will be 2%.
-This will generate additional income of approximately \$1.9m each year The Ministerial rate determination is less than 2% High Variances between the forecast and the actual rate peg by every 0.5% would result in an average shortfall of \$500k per annum Redevelopment of Housing NSW estates will occur outside predicted timeframes The redevelopment occurs at an increased pace than anticipated Moderate Any redevelopment of an estate with Housing NSW properties will impact the plan during the demolition and rebuilding phase due to vacant land being exempt from rates.
+The rate peg determination for 2023-24 is 4.1%.
+The increases in rates for years from 1 July 2024 include the assumption that the annual determination will be 2%-3%.
+This will generate additional income of approximately \$2m each year.
+The Ministerial rate determination is less than 2% High Variances between the forecast and the actual rate peg by every 0.5% would result in an average shortfall of \$500k per annum Redevelopment of Housing NSW estates will occur outside predicted timeframes The redevelopment occurs at an increased pace than anticipated Moderate Any redevelopment of an estate with Housing NSW properties will impact the plan during the demolition and rebuilding phase due to vacant land being exempt from rates.
 Once rebuilt, the properties will be rateable again.
-Market forces will determine the speed at which the development occurs and as such, it is anticipated to extend beyond the 10 year period reflected in this LTFP Development of the plan assumes that the current level of rate exemptions remain constant The scope for increased entitlement to exemptions High Community Housing Providers that meet the Public Benevolent Institution criteria may be exempt from paying land rates to local councils.
+Market forces will determine the speed at which the development occurs and as such, it is anticipated to extend beyond the 10 year period reflected in this Long-Term Financial Plan Development of the plan assumes that the current level of rate exemptions remain constant The scope for increased entitlement to exemptions High Community Housing Providers that meet the Public Benevolent Institution criteria may be exempt from paying land rates to local councils.
 The impact on Council's revenue could potentially be up to \$5m dependent upon applicants meeting appropriate criteria